IkimmyI/ASP.NET-Core-Web-API-with-authentication/README.md

 - Do not forget to Configure JWT Settings(Add Your Strong Key).

-- and there is simple login page for testing("/login.html").
+- And there is simple login page for testing("/login.html").

 - By Kimmy.

-- still under development to add some features.
+- Still under development to add some features.